Vijay1824/Face-Recognition-Project/README.md

 ## About ArcFace

-ArcFace is a highly efficient deep learning-based face recognition model that enhances the discriminative power by using an additive angular margin loss.
-It provides robust and accurate face verification and identification, making it suitable for real-world attendance systems.
+ArcFace is a powerful deep learning-based face recognition model that improves accuracy by applying an additive angular margin loss, enhancing its ability to distinguish between faces.
+Its robustness and precision make it ideal for real-world applications like attendance tracking systems.

 ## Prerequisites